• Skip to primary navigation

 We didn't want to buy disposable diapers.
 I knew I could use amazon and other resources to get our price point down.

-I used amazon lightening deals, gift cards, and buying packages instead of individual diapers to cloth diaper our first baby.
-My point with showing our costs for initially diapering our son, is to encourage you that it's possible to do this effectively and still ethically.
+I used amazon lightning deals, gift cards, and buying packages instead of individual diapers to cloth diapers for our first baby.
+My point with showing our costs for initially diapering our son is to encourage you that it’s possible to do this effectively and still ethically.
 You can go much more expensive if you wish, but you can also keep costs down and save a lot of money.

 Do you really save money using cloth diapers?

-• Update: I know prefer a company called Simple Being Diapers.
+• Update: I now prefer a company called Simple Being Diapers.
 Although Mama Koala is still a fantastic company.
-Simple Being has truly made their diapers top notch.
+Simple Being has truly made their diapers top-notch.

 • I also bought dry-wet bags (small) (large) and a sprayer for our toilet.